National Survey of Early Care and Education (NSECE), 2012 (ICPSR 35519)

 This study is provided by Child Care & Early Education Research Connections.

 NSECE Project Team (National Opinion Research Center).
 National Survey of Early Care and Education (NSECE), 2012.
 ICPSR35519-v7.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2017-07-21. https://doi.org/10.3886/ICPSR35519.v7

 WARNING: Because this study has many datasets, the download all files option has been suppressed, and you will need to download one dataset at a time.

 WARNING: This study is over 150MB in size and may take several minutes to download on a typical internet connection.

 This study was funded by:

 - United States Department of Health and Human Services.
 Administration for Children and Families.
-Administration on Children, Youth and Families (HHHSP23320095647WC)
+Office of Planning, Research and Evaluation (HHHSP23320095647WC)